myPOS blog Tips

 The SME owner knows everyone in their staff and is often on quite a personal level.
 This may help for better relations in the team.

-It is believed that SMEs can hardly afford to hire the best-educated workforce.
+It is believed that micro entities and small and medium sized businesses can hardly afford to hire the best-educated workforce.
 Yet, luxury education doesn’t mean excellence, just as the lack of higher education doesn’t certainly deprive a person of outstanding skills.
-Their personnel tends to be more flexible, multi-talented, and often the driving force behind the business’ growth.
+Their personnel tend to be more flexible, multi-talented and often the driving force behind the business’ growth.

 The downsides of small and medium-sized enterprises

 As it often happens, one’s strengths are also their weaknesses.
-SMEs flexibility may easily turn into chaos unless the owner – or whoever they appointed to be the manager – has strong organisational skills.
+Small and medium businesses’ flexibility may easily turn into chaos unless the owner – or whoever they appointed to be the manager – has strong organisational skills.

 They have difficulties in funding their growth.
-Banks are reluctant to take risks, providing them with loans.
+Banks are reluctant to take risks, providing a medium business with loans.
 The lack of clarity and uniformity around their definition may prevent some of these from gaining government support.

 This makes it harder for SMEs to promote themselves in front of a wider audience.
 They have less bargaining power, so products and services they need to use to function, sometimes cost them more.
 Hence, it’s harder for such businesses to compete with the same industry giants in pricing.